tomnitschke/gristruc/README.md

 return Solver
 ```

+This may be called exactly the same way as before, but allows for having multiple functions in one column.

-And that's all the RUC does, really.
+Technically, that's all the RUC does, really.
 It's basically a collection of the most useful results from years of in-depth Grist hackery.
 Enjoy!
-This may be called exactly the same way as before, but allows for having multiple functions in one column.

 ## Please share!
 I cordially invite every seasoned or aspiring Grister to share!
 Open a pull request and let's add all your little snippets, advanced calculations and all-time greats!